Neuroscience may offer hope to millions robbed of silence by tinnitus

 depletion or whatever that causes the insomnia and the tinnitus,” he said.
 “So they are both effects of the same affliction, in a way.
 You can’t really say one is the consequence of the other.
 They’re mutually dependent.”

 Targeting the neurotransmitters involved could open up new avenues for treatment, he said.
 For example, he’s hoping to conduct a rigorous study on SSRI antidepressants, drugs that block the reuptake of serotonin in the brain, as a possible treatment for turning down the volume on the tinnitus.

 In San Francisco, a separate research team has found another part of the brain actively involved in tinnitus: the basal ganglia.
 Using state-of-the-art MRI scanners to peer deep inside the brains of tinnitus patients, Cheung and his team have managed to pinpoint an important source of the phantom noise.
 The basal ganglia plays a role in many involuntary processes in the human body, from establishing balance, to repeating often-rehearsed motions, to maintaining a sense of passing time.
 Cheung believes this part of the brain contains a sort of gating system.
 When the gate is closed, the tinnitus is held back — and on mute.
 When it’s opened, the noise floods through.
 Cheung and his team believe if they can go in and manipulate that part of the brain, they just might be able to muffle the noise — and provide some real relief.

-The basal ganglia rests just below the cerebellum and above the brain stem in the human brain.
+The basal ganglia rests above the cerebellum and above the brain stem in the human brain.
 The structure may help regulate the ringing in the ears known as tinnitus.
 Video still from PBS NewsHour

 And they have good reason to believe that.
 In a pilot study on Parkinson’s patients with tinnitus, Cheung’s team found that by using a probe to send pulses of electricity into the brain, they could turn the volume up or down on the patients’ tinnitus, at least temporarily.